ship-armada/crowdfund/CROWDFUND_COMMITTER.md

 Current status: OPEN (14 days remaining)
 ```

-Or, if the deadline has passed without minimum raise:
+Or, if finalization has set refundMode (sub-minimum demand):
 ```
-The commitment deadline has passed and capped demand ($870,000) is below the minimum raise ($1,000,000).
+The crowdfund has been finalized in refund mode — total demand ($870,000) was below the minimum raise ($1,000,000).
 You may withdraw your full deposit.

   Your deposit: $19,000 USDC
   [ Claim Refund ]